jean-francoisgiraud/ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment/README.md

 Roads : coV cote virtue, stC stCroix, avP avenue du Parc, Pap papineau, 138 sherbrooke

 Lessons Learned (LL):
-General LLs: moto nc700s has best suspension and resistance to bad roads potholes
+General LLs: moto nc700s has best suspension and resistance to bad roads potholes Mercier may be the best fastest option
 IF all red THEN 13-S 32av-S Victoria-E 25-S boulSt-Joseph-E
 180815 optimum TOD (least red) is 1500.
 1800 has much more red.
 IF TOD office <1500 or >1800 THEN ECT 60min ELSE ECT 120min